phrechu/PIPX/README.md

 >
 > 1. The (`Alt+P`) shortcut can be changed on the Chrome Extension Shortcuts settings page: [chrome://extensions/shortcuts](chrome://extensions/shortcuts).
 > 2. To disable toast notifications (enabled by default) click right on the extension icon then click on Show/Hide notifications.

+## Limitations

+> [!important]
+> Detection and automatic Picture-in-Picture (PiP) activation for embedded video elements are subject to the following browser security policies and API requirements.

+- **Same-Origin Policy:** This fundamental web security measure prevents JavaScript code running on one domain from directly accessing the content of another domain.
+Consequently, this extension **cannot directly access** video elements embedded via `<iframe>` elements from different origins (e.g., YouTube, Vimeo, Dailymotion) or within cross-origin Shadow DOMs.
+This limitation may prevent automatic PiP from working on such embedded videos.

+- **User Interaction Requirement for PiP on Tab Switch:** For security reasons, the browser's Picture-in-Picture API generally requires explicit user interaction (like a click) with the video element on the page before programmatic PiP can be initiated, especially when triggered by events like a tab switch.
+This means that even for same-origin videos, automatic PiP upon switching tabs might not always be possible without prior user interaction with the video.

+**In summary, the ability of this extension to automatically detect and activate Picture-in-Picture on video elements is subject to browser security restrictions.
+Users might need to manually trigger PiP in certain scenarios (through MediaSession interface), particularly for embedded cross-origin videos or when attempting to activate PiP on tab switch without prior interaction.**

 ## Notifications guide